Academic Catalog

 4. The center of mass

-1. Definitions of angular position, velocity and acceleration
+1. Definitions of angular position, velocity, and acceleration

-a.
-Cases with constant angular acceleration
+1. Cases with constant angular acceleration

-b.
-Relationship between linear and angular motion
+2. Relationship between linear and angular motion

 2. Energy considerations in rotational motion